hasibaust13/Flappy-Bird/README.md

-This is an iGraphics project which is deveolped by C language.
+This is an iGraphics project which is implemented by C language.